NeoxaChain/Neoxa/test/functional/README.md

 #### Style guidelines

-- Where possible, try to adhere to [PEP-8 guidelines]([https://www.python.org/dev/peps/pep-0008/)
+- Where possible, try to adhere to [PEP-8 guidelines](https://www.python.org/dev/peps/pep-0008/)
 - Use a python linter like flake8 before submitting PRs to catch common style nits (eg trailing whitespace, unused imports, etc)
+- See [the python lint script](/test/lint/lint-python.sh) that checks for violations that could lead to bugs and issues in the test code.
 - Avoid wildcard imports where possible
 - Use a module-level docstring to describe what the test is testing, and how it is testing it.
-- When subclassing the NeoxaTestFramwork, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
+- When subclassing the BitcoinTestFramwork, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
+- Use `'{}'.format(x)` for string formatting, not `'%s' % x`.

+#### Naming guidelines

+- Name the test `<area>_test.py`, where area can be one of the following:
+    - `feature` for tests for full features that aren't wallet/mining/mempool, eg `feature_rbf.py`
+    - `interface` for tests for other interfaces (REST, ZMQ, etc), eg `interface_rest.py`
+    - `mempool` for tests for mempool behaviour, eg `mempool_reorg.py`
+    - `mining` for tests for mining features, eg `mining_prioritisetransaction.py`
+    - `p2p` for tests that explicitly test the p2p interface, eg `p2p_disconnect_ban.py`
+    - `rpc` for tests for individual RPC methods or features, eg `rpc_listtransactions.py`
+    - `wallet` for tests for wallet features, eg `wallet_keypool.py`
+- use an underscore to separate words
+    - exception: for tests for specific RPCs or command line options which don't include underscores, name the test after the exact RPC or argument name, eg `rpc_decodescript.py`, not `rpc_decode_script.py`
+- Don't use the redundant word `test` in the name, eg `interface_zmq.py`, not `interface_zmq_test.py`

 #### General test-writing advice